solventrix/Honeur-Setup/local-installation/helper-scripts/README.md

 * User Management (only in case authentication is enabled)
 * Proxy server (NGINX)

-The full local installation can be installed by downloading and running the installation helper script.
+The local installation can be installed by downloading and running the installation helper script.

 1. Download the installation helper script **_start-feder8.sh_** for MacOS/Linux or **_start-feder8.cmd_** for Windows using the following command: